- Body Composition Testing

 · Most insurance plans cover this test.
 If not it may go towards your deductible.

-· QCT testing will be done at Iowa Ortho’s CT department located downstairs.
+· QCT testing will be done at Iowa Ortho’s CT department located on the lower level.

 What should I expect during a QCT test?